mapproxy/mapproxy/doc/plugins.rst

             Used by plugins
         """

-This can for example by used like the following snippet:
+This can for example be used like in the following snippet:

 .. code-block:: python